sutra-dev/sutra-cookbook/starter-apps/Document_RAG_ChatBOT/README.md

-# 📚 Sutra Document Chatbot - Multilingual RAG Application
+# 📚 SUTRA Document Chatbot - Multilingual RAG Application

 A Streamlit application that allows users to  chat with their documents in 34+ languages using the Sutra LLM and RAG (Retrieval-Augmented Generation) technology.

 ## 🌟 Features